ternjs/tern_for_vim/README.md

 JavaScript program), and install the tern server by running `npm install` in the `bundle/tern_for_vim` directory.

+__Caution__:
+Because the node process is not run using your standard shell, the NVM version of node.js won't work.
+You need a global node executable.

 ## Configuration

 The command used to start the Tern server can be overridden by setting